Zingle/rest-api-documentation/error_codes.md

 3706 | Boolean custom fields must have value 'true' or 'false'e | 3800 | Searching phone numbers require that a valid two-digit country code be specified as the 'country' in the URL | 3900 | Plan not found |
+4000 | Channel type not found |
+4001 | Channel type display_name is required |
+4002 | allow_messages must have value 'true' or 'false' |
+4003 | priority must be an integer |
+4004 | The supplied notification URL is not valid | 4005 | You can not modify a global channel type |